-UF users have access to several excellent current and back file newspaper databases by subscription, in addition to all current African newspapers available free to the public on the open web (see boxes below).
-For more specialized journalism resources, see the Journalism Guide and that guide's tab for Foreign Newspaper Collections and Ethnic Newspaper Collections.
+UF users have access to several excellent current and back file newspaper databases by subscription, in addition to all current African newspapers available free to the public on the open web.
+For more specialized journalism resources, see the Journalism Guide (note also Newspaper Resources links from the guides to French and Francophone Studies, Germanic Studies, Italian Studies, Portuguese Studies, and Spanish Studies).
 The Journalism Guide includes links to professional journalism organizations, some of which promote press rights, free speech rights, human rights and the interests of jailed or persecuted journalists around the world (David Shedden at the Poynter Institute provides a more complete listing on his Resource Center page).
 These may be important sources of research information.

 For regions and publications without indexes to local and regional or national newspapers, especially where events are not covered by international sources, specialist news digests can assist research by providing access to specific dates, places and actors relating to the events of interest.